Hypertensive heart disease

-Hypertensive heart disease refers to heart problems that occur because of high blood pressure.
-These problems include:
+Hypertensive heart disease refers to heart problems that occur because of high blood pressure that is present over a long time.

 High blood pressure means the pressure inside the blood vessels (called arteries) is too high.
 As the heart pumps against this pressure, it must work harder.
 Over time, this causes the heart muscle to thicken.

 may develop.
-Sometimes the muscle can be so thick that it does not get enough oxygen.
-This can cause
+Sometimes, the that it does not get enough oxygen.
+This can cause (chest pain).

 Hypertensive heart disease is the leading cause of illness and death from high blood pressure.

 Call your health care provider if you have high blood pressure and develop any symptoms.

 Diagnosing high blood pressure early can help prevent heart disease, stroke, eye problems, and chronic kidney disease.